The Rape of Ganymede (Rubens)

-The Rape of Ganymede is a painting by the Flemish Baroque painter Peter Paul Rubens produced between 1636 and 1638 painting for the Spanish king Philip IV of Spain's hunting lodge.
-The painting is based on a story recounted in classical poet Ovid´s Metamorphoses (X, 155-161).
-It depicts the moment when the Roman supreme god Jupiter disguised as an eagle catches the young shepherd Ganymede and lifts him into the air.
+The Rape of Ganymede or The Abduction of Ganymede is a painting by the Flemish Baroque painter Peter Paul Rubens produced between 1636 and 1638 for the Spanish king Philip IV of Spain's hunting lodge.
+The painting is based on a story recounted in classical poet Ovid's Metamorphoses (X, 155-161).
+It depicts the moment when the Roman supreme god Jupiter, acting through the form of an eagle, captures the young shepherd Ganymede and lifts him into the air.
 It is in the collection of the Museo del Prado in Madrid.
-The dramatic scene gave Rubens ample opportunity to show his skill in depicting a lively scene and the nude.
+The dramatic scene gave Rubens ample opportunity to show his skill in depicting a lively scene around a beautiful male nude.

-The story
+The context and name of the work is shared with an earlier Rubens c.
+1611-1612, which instead portrays Ganymede's arrival on Olympus with the previous cup-bearer, Hebe, handing him her vessel as a banquet begins in the background.

+Narrative

 The painting depicts the abduction of the beautiful Trojan youth, Ganymede, by Jupiter who appears in the form an eagle.
-The homoerotic story which goes back to Classical stories first recounted by Homer and Virgil recounts how the supreme God Jupiter falls head over heals for a beautiful young man.
+The homoerotic story which goes back to Classical stories first recounted by Homer and Virgil recounts how the supreme God Jupiter falls madly in love with a beautiful young man.
 The account most familiar to artists in Rubens' time was that as told by Ovid in his Metamorphoses: “The king of the gods Jupiter once burned with love for the Phrygian Ganymede, and something was found which Jove would rather be than what he was.
 Still he did not deign to take the form of any bird save that which could bear his thunderbolts [the eagle].
 Without delay he cleft the air on his lying wings and stole away the Trojan boy, who even now, though against the will of Juno, mingles the nectar and attends the cups of Jove.”
-In Virgil's version Jupiter sends the eagle and does not take himself the form of an eagle.
+This contrasts against Virgil's version where Jupiter sends a regular eagle without taking on the form of a bird himself, which may have influenced the work as well.

-A royal commission
+Commission

 Rubens received in 1636 a commission from the Spanish king Philip IV of Spain to create a series of 60 mythological paintings to decorate the Torre de la Parada, a hunting lodge of the king outside Madrid.
 The mythological scenes depicted in the series were largely based on the Metamorphoses of Ovid.
 Rubens realized this important commission with the assistance of a large number of Antwerp painters such as Jacob Jordaens, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Jacob Peter Gowy, Jan Baptist Borrekens and others, who worked after Rubens' designs.
 Rubens executed a number of the final paintings himself.
 This is the case of The Rape of Ganymede.